Keyboard shortcuts

 Abstract

 A function must be declared before it can be used as the compiler has to know the function symbol (name + parameter and return types) exists however, it does not have to defined.
-Note that the return type must be explicitly stated so the return type can be deduced.

 #include <iostream>